 - Plant taxonomy, structure and function (5 credits)

 - The root environment, plant nutrition and growing systems (5 credits)

 - The management of plant health (3 credits)

-RHS Level 3 Certificate in the Principles of Garden Planning, Construction and Planting
+Part 2: The RHS Level 3 Certificate in the Principles of Garden Planning, Construction and Planting (now available)

 This certificate covers garden planning, construction and planting and builds on the current RHS Level 2 certificate.
-The course delivers a broad-based understanding of garden design, construction and planting is the second of two theory certificates that go together with a practical certificate to make the RHS Level 3 Diploma in the Principles and Practices of Horticulture.
-The first theory certificate is RHS Level 3 Part 1 which covers botany, plant health and propagation and RBGE will offer this course in September 2018.
+The course delivers a broad-based understanding of garden design, construction and planting.

 The RHS Level 3 Part 1 and Part 2 certificates are stand-alone qualifications so you don’t need to have completed Part 1 before you do Part 2.

-Each certificate course involves 150 hours teaching and home study and is assessed through the formal RHS exams in February and June.
+Each certificate course involves 150 hours teaching and self study and is assessed through the formal RHS exams in February and June.

 The award of these Certificates is based on written examinations that are externally set and marked by the RHS.
 The certificate is accredited by Ofqual (The Office of Qualifications and Examinations Regulation) in England and Wales.

 The two theory certificates go together with a practical certificate to make the RHS Level 3 Diploma in the Principles and Practices of Horticulture.
 Please note we are unlikely to run the RHS practical courses, if your ultimate aim is a Diploma.